EricLangezaal/ZombieApocalypse/README.md

 Have a suggestion to improve this plugin?
 Let me know on the Spigot discussion page or in a Spigot private message.

+## Configuration translations
+A kind user (Kauo7420) of this plugin has provided some translations of the main [configuration files](https://github.com/EricLangezaal/ZombieApocalypse/issues/15).
+I have not personally tested these nor validated them for correctness.

 ## Developer API
 Since version 1.3, this plugin has a large developer API.
 For an overview, [see the wiki!](https://github.com/EricLangezaal/ZombieApocalypse/wiki/)